slkaplan/comparch_final_FA2021/README.md

 <img src="pics/Circuit Diagram.png"  />

 **Fig. 1 Wiring diagram of all the necessary components for this project.
 Note that the wiring schematic provided for the parts are not to scale.**
-# How To
-1. Set up the FPGA, Potentiometer, H bridge motor controller, and motor according to the circuit diagram.
-2. Download and install dependencies as listed above.
-3. Run make_main.bit, make_program_fpga_vivado, and make program_fpga_diligent then turn the potentiometer to watch the motor spin!

 # XADC
 The Xilinx Analog to Digital Converter is very tricky (i.e., we didn't...).
 However here is what we figured out and hopefully you will have more luck.